marcoverl/HPCPadovaUserGuide/docs/source/appsoftware.rst

 The modules in /shared/sw/modulefiles are the ones made available by the administrators.

-You can create your own module, creating the relevant modulefile in the
+You can create your own module:

+* by installing the relevant software in your home directory (which is shared between all the nodes of the cluster)
-$HOME/privatemodules directory.
+* by creating the relevant modulefile in the $HOME/privatemodules directory.

-To use this module, you need to load first the ``use.own`` module:
+To use your "private" module, you need to load first the ``use.own`` module:

 ::